CP1401/Practicals/prac_02/README.md

 Help Sonje by **writing a program** that will figure out the total cost for the holiday.
 **Write pseudocode** for this first.

-Below is some sample output showing user entry.
-Please note that this is what the program looks like when it's finished.
-In this example, the user entered `65.50` for the daily food cost, `49` for the activities and `4` for the number of days (three user inputs).

 > [!NOTE]
+> Below is some sample output showing user entry.
 > Whenever we provide sample output, it is a requirement that your solution matches it.
+> Please note that this is what the entire program looks like when it's finished.
+> We copied the contents of the Run window, including prompts, user input, other outputs.
+> In this example, the user entered `65.50` for the daily food cost, `49` for the activities and `4` for the number of
+> days.
+These numbers in the output are not printed by your code, but are the user's inputs.
+> We will never ask you to closely match the output and then not show you what the program looks like!

 ```
 Daily food cost: $65.50